leangjia/blender_docs/manual/editors/preferences/viewport.rst

 Overlay Smooth Wires
    Display overlays with smooth wire, without this wires will be rendered aliased.

-   Some users prefer to disable this and *Edit-Mode Smooth Wires* for increased visibility, since edges do not blend into other shaded regions.
+   To increase the visibility you can disable this and *Edit-Mode Smooth Wires*, since edges do not blend into other shaded regions.

 Edit-Mode Smooth Wires